2ovob4ehko/bandera-coin/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package craved/crave-qt for Debian-based Linux systems.
-If you compile craved/crave-qt yourself, there are some useful files here.
+This directory contains files used to package banderad/bandera-qt for Debian-based Linux systems.
+If you compile banderad/bandera-qt yourself, there are some useful files here.

-## crave: URI support ##
+## bandera: URI support ##

-crave-qt.desktop  (Gnome / Open Desktop)
+bandera-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install crave-qt.desktop
+	sudo desktop-file-install bandera-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your craveqt binary to `/usr/bin` and the `../../share/pixmaps/crave128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your banderaqt binary to `/usr/bin` and the `../../share/pixmaps/bandera128.png` to `/usr/share/pixmaps`

-crave-qt.protocol (KDE)
+bandera-qt.protocol (KDE)